Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/Circuit-Analyser-Linux/README.md

 ## How to Install and Use

 1. Download the latest release from the [Releases](https://github.com/Cody-and-Rohan-s-Projects/Circuit-Analyser/releases) tab.
 Included inside are different installers dependent on what Linux distro you are running, only one needs to be ran.
+Currently we provide .deb for Debian based OS, .rpm for Fedora based OS, and a TARBALL for Arch Linux or if you need to build the application from the code.

 ### Linux: